Tambuwal commends Jaíz Bank

 A statement issued by the Governor's spokesman, Malam Imam Imam, said Tambuwal also assured the bank of the state government's cooperation at all times.

-"We will partner with the bank to improve access to loans and other facilities fr our workers and farmers especially," the statement quoted the Governor as saying.
+"We will partner with the bank to improve access to loans and other facilities for our workers and farmers especially," the statement quoted the Governor as saying.

 In his remarks after the meeting, the MD said Jaiz Bank is a strong financial institution and will seek to deepen its presence in Sokoto State.